Friday, June 17, 2011

 I saw these bulletin boards from Ballard and thought they would fit the space perfectly.

 I already had the bulletin boards so it seemed like an easy enough project.
 Unfortunately, finding the supplies proved to be a little more challenging!
 Someone around here is having a beachy wedding and bought up all of the burlap within 30 km of my house so I enjoyed a nice tour of the local fabric stores.
 And really, how hard could it be to find some upholstery tacks??
-I couldn't find any in the color I wanted and had to hit up a couple of stores just to find enough of them.
-I ended up spray painting the tacks the same color as the letters from the ART wall.
+I couldn’t find any in the color I wanted and had to hit up a couple of stores just to find enough of them.
+I ended up spray painting the tacks the same color as the letters from the DIY Art Display.

 Once I finally had my supplies, the rest of the project was easy!